MerginMaps/docs/src/manage/project-details.md

 # Project History and Versions
-<MainPlatformName /> make possible see the details of the changes made to the project from different devices or users.
+<MainPlatformName /> makes it possible to see the details of the changes made to the project from different devices or users.
 Each time you sync the project from your mobile device or from QGIS through the plugin, a new version will be created.

 On <AppDomainNameLink />, you can view what files have been added or removed.
-If you use GeoPackage for your survey, you can also see the list the features which have been added, deleted or updated.
+If you use GeoPackage for your survey, you can also see the list of the features which have been added, deleted or updated.

 To view the project history:
 1. Log in <AppDomainNameLink /> and open your project